areaDetector/ADCore/documentation/areaDetectorArchitecture_README.txt

-In current version of office on my laptop
+In current version of office:
 Convert to PDF, then save PDF as PNG in Acrobat.
-Leads to better resolution
+File/Save As/Image/PNG/Settings to change to 600 DPI.

 In older version of office: